-Create a 'SingleCellExperiment' containing pseudo-bulk samples data a 'SingleCellExperiment' or an object of a related class group_by an unquoted expression that can refer to columns in the 'colData()'.
-All observa- tions with the same factor level are aggregated.
-The argument follows the same logic as dplyr::group_by().
-The argument must wrapped using vars(). named expressions that summarize columns in 'colData()'.
-Each expression must produce a value of length 1.
-The arguments follow the same logic as dplyr::summarize().
+Create a 'SingleCellExperiment' containing pseudo-bulk samples a 'SingleCellExperiment' or an object of a related class group\by an unquoted expression that can refer to columns in the 'colData()'.
+All observations with the same factor level are aggregated.
+The argument follows the same logic as dplyr::group\by().
+The argument must wrapped using vars().